 - Class C Misdemeanor – Fines up to $500 and no jail time.

-Felonies are classified in most states as crimes that can result in a year or more in a state prison, or a federal penitentiary if the felony was a federal crime.
-In Texas, felonies include crimes that are punishable by imprisonment for at least six months to life, and in some cases death.
+Felonies are classified in most states as crimes that can result in a year or more in state prison, or a federal penitentiary if the felony was a federal crime.
+In Texas, felonies include crimes that are punishable by imprisonment for at least six months to live, and in some cases death.
 Felonies are the most serious criminal offense, and they can carry severe and life-altering penalties that include:

 - Hefty fines / restitution